rspeer/langcodes/README.md

 recommendations from the [Unicode CLDR](http://cldr.unicode.org).

-The package also comes with a database of language properties and names, built from CLDR and the IANA subtag registry.
+The package also comes with a database of language properties and names, built from Unicode CLDR and the IANA subtag registry.

 In summary, langcodes takes language codes and does the Right Thing with them, and if you want to know exactly what the Right Thing is, there are some